Frequently Asked Questions

 Q: I'm not photogenic but I'm really interested in booking a shoot - do you think it's worth a shot?

-I'll save the "That's not a thing" discussion for when we meet in person (or Google Hangout!)
+I'll save the "That's not a thing" discussion for when we meet in person (or video chat!)
 I completely understand if you think you might not be photogenic, but I can also say that I got you.
 Read that again - I. Got.
 You.
 We currently live in a culture that is constantly telling us what is beautiful, what is attractive, what is feminine/masculine and all that other bullshit.
 I don't abide by what culture tells me.
 Every photo shoot is a collaborative effort.
 I put in the time and energy to get to know you as a person, to understand what you're looking for from working with me, and the entire experience is about you as your own self.
 I am not creating an image or perception to try and wrap around you - I am photographing you, as you are, and probably in a way that you have never seen yourself before.
 I've been doing this for over 10 years, and I fucking love what I do.
 Give me the opportunity to show you just how damn photogenic you are.